enso-org/enso/docs/semantics/modules.md

 ## Export Statement Semantics

 An export statement always exports the name of the exported module (possibly renamed).
-Moreover, any items explicitly mentioned in a `from` export, become available as though they were defined in the exporting module.
+Additionally, any items explicitly mentioned in a `from` export, become available as though they were defined in the exporting module.

 ## Project Main Module